StephenCleary/ArcDb/doc/storage-engine/storage-engine-api.md

 Nothing above the Storage Engine has any concept of Folios or metadata (except the reserved section in the database header).
 However, the Backup and Validate operations do operate on Folios.

-TODO: Determine if LPNs are 32-bit integers (requires some awkward logic when allocating a new one) or 64-bit integers (has higher storage costs for LPN-FO and FO-LPN mappings).
+LPNs are 64-bit unsigned integers.

 # Fail-Fast